-Types of Nonmotorized Trails for RTP:
+Types of Motorized Trails for RTP:

-1. Diverse use trails for nonmotorized users: A project primarily intended to benefit more than one mode of nonmotorized recreational use, such as pedestrians, bikers, and skaters; or equestrian use in summer and fall and pedestrian uses in winter and spring.
-A project may be classified in this category if the project also indirectly benefits some other
+1. Diverse use trails for motorized users: A project primarily intended to benefit more than one mode of motorized recreational use, such as motorcycle and ATV use; or ATV use in summer and snowmobile use in winter.
+A project may be classified in this category if the

-- nonmotorized uses (it is not necessary to exclude other nonmotorized uses), but the primary intent must be for the stated nonmotorized uses. - 2.
-Single use trails for nonmotorized users: A project primarily intended to benefit only one mode of nonmotorized recreational use, such as a mountain bike trail.
-A project may be classified in this category if the project also indirectly benefits some other nonmotorized uses (it is not necessary to exclude other nonmotorized uses), but the primary intent must be for the benefit of a single nonmotorized use.
-Water trail projects, by federal directive, are automatically single use nonmotorized projects.
+- project also indirectly benefits some nonmotorized uses (it is not necessary to exclude nonmotorized uses), but the primary intent must be for the benefit of motorized use. - 2.
+Single use trails for motorized users: A project primarily intended to benefit only one mode of motorized recreational use, such as an ATV trail.
+A project may be classified in this category if the project also indirectly benefits some nonmotorized uses (it is not necessary to exclude nonmotorized uses), but the primary intent must be for the benefit of a single motorized use.

-RTP funds can also support motorized trails.
-Motorized trail projects have a separate manual and uses a different application from nonmotorized trails.
+RTP funds can also support nonmotorized trails.
+Nonmotorized trail projects have a separate manual and uses a different application from motorized trails.
 For more specific information, please visit www.gadnr.org/rtp.